Yifan-SD/demo-repo/README.md

 If you didn't make any changes, type :q and press Enter/return If you made some changes and would like to keep them, type :wq and press Enter/return If you made some changes and would rather discard them, type :q! and press Enter/return

+## Local Development

+1. Open index.html in your browser